-- Does the proposed project provide services specified in the RFA? - Are the overall program approach, strategy, and design clearly described and supported by established theory and practice?
+- Does the proposed project provide preventive practices specified in the RFA? - Are the overall program approach, strategy, and design clearly described and supported by established theory and practice?
 Are the proposed objectives and activities feasible within the duration of the award?
-Has the applicant convincingly demonstrated the short- and long-term impacts of the project? - Has the applicant proposed policy changes and/or system improvements? - Are possible barriers addressed and approaches for overcoming them proposed? - Are the priority population and culturally appropriate methods to reach the priority population clearly described? - If applicable, does the application demonstrate the availability of resources and expertise to provide case management, including followup for abnormal results and access to treatment? - Does the program leverage partners and resources to maximize the reach of the services proposed?
+Has the applicant convincingly demonstrated the short- and long-term impacts of the project? - Has the applicant proposed policy changes and/or system improvements? - Are possible barriers addressed and approaches for overcoming them proposed? - Are the priority population and culturally appropriate methods to reach the priority population clearly described? - Does the program leverage partners and resources to maximize the reach of the practices proposed?
 Does the program leverage and complement other state, federal, and nonprofit grants?